TheJambo/awesome-testing/README.md

 - [UI is Communication](https://amzn.to/2vbiALY) - How to make intuitive User Interfaces (UI and Usability Testing).
 - [Thinking, Fast and Slow](https://amzn.to/2vcjasX) - About how we make decisions and how to run experiments (experiments == tests).
 - [Chaos Engineering: Crash test your applications](https://www.manning.com/books/chaos-engineering) - A book on how to design and execute controlled software failure experiments.
-- [Software Testing: From Theory to Practice](https://sttp.site) - Lecture notes of the testing lectures from Delft University of Technology.
 - [Testing JavaScript Applications](https://www.manning.com/books/testing-javascript-applications) - A book about JavaScript testing tools and techniques for developers.
 - [Chaos Engineering](https://www.manning.com/books/chaos-engineering) - A book that teaches you to design and execute controlled experiments that uncover hidden problems.
 - [The Art of Unit Testing, Third Edition](https://www.manning.com/books/the-art-of-unit-testing-third-edition) - A book that guides you step by step from your first simple unit tests to building complete test sets that are maintainable, readable, and trustworthy.
 - [Testing Web APIs](https://www.manning.com/books/testing-web-apis) - Guarantee the quality and consistency of your web APIs by implementing an automated testing process.
-- [Effective Software Testing](https://www.manning.com/books/effective-software-testing) - A hands-on guide to creating high quality tests, from your first line of code through pre-delivery checks.
+- [Effective Software Testing](https://www.manning.com/books/effective-software-testing) - A hands-on guide for developers on how to create high quality tests in a systematic and effective way.

 ## Training (Includes developer training for automation testers)
 - [Learn to Code](https://github.com/karlhorky/learn-to-program) - Another awesome list for developer training